 Bound By Flame

-Your character is part of a group of mercenaries hired by these scribes to protect them while they preform their ritual, however something goes wrong during the ritual and a fire demon binds itself to your character, giving him special abilities and making him much stronger.
+Your character is part of a group of mercenaries hired by these scribes to protect them while they perform their ritual, however, something goes wrong during the ritual and a fire demon binds itself to your character, giving him special abilities and making him much stronger.
 With the new power of the fire demon, there is hope in beating the ice lords.

 Right off the bat I noticed the graphics were beautiful.
 It was actually what attracted me to the game right after seeing the trailer.
 The other major thing I really noticed right off not far into the game, is that even on the easier difficulties I found this game to be more challenging than many other games I have played.
 Now I'm definitely not the best gamer out there, but I definitely had a hard time and did end up lowering the difficulty.
 I feel that if someone isn't a bit more experienced, they may have a more difficult time getting through the game in general, which can get frustrating, but really offers a more of a challenge for more hardcore gamers.